dnsosebee/garden/src/content/docs/index.md

 ## Interests

-I like to create and express complex and beautiful patterns.
+Overall, I like to create beautiful patterns...

 ### Programming & logic